-Management of Febrile Episodes in Neutropenic Patients High-risk patients should be hospitalized for parenteral antibiotics, whereas low-risk patients may be candidates for oral or outpatient Parantel iSoo antibiotics.
-Because of their frequency and relative pathogenicity, P. aeruginosa and other gramnegative bacilli and staphylococci are the primary targets of empirical antimicrobial of bacterial isolates, development of more3 defined clinical signs and symptoms of infection, or a combination of these factors.
+- High-risk patients should be hospitalized for parenteral antibiotics, whereas low-risk patients may be candidates for oral or outpatient antibiotics. - Because of their frequency and relative pathogenicity, P. aeruginosa and other gramnegative bacilli and staphylococci are the primary targets of empirical antimicrobial therapy.

-- The optimal antibiotic regimen remains controversial. - All empirical regimens must be: carefully monitored and appropriately revised on the 1/2 basis of documented infections, susceptibilities
+- The optimal antibiotic regimen remains controversial. - All empirical regimens must be: carefully monitored and appropriately revised on the basis of documented infections, susceptibilities of bacterial isolates, development of more defined clinical signs and symptoms of infection, or a combination of these factors.